wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 License:           GPLv3

-Easily create and display custom Leaflet maps in your pages and posts.
+Easily create and display custom maps in your pages and posts.

 == Description ==

 The MapFig Leaflet Maps Plugin allows you to create and display custom, stylish maps simply and easily.

-The plugin works with any provider (Google, OpenStreetMap, MapBox, BING, etc..)
+The plugin works with any map provider (Google, OpenStreetMap, MapBox, BING, MapQuest, etc..)

-This plugin is designed to be as simple to use as possible.

-While we have added plenty of great features and options for you, no configuration is required to get started making custom maps.
+While we have added plenty of great features and options for you, the plugin is designed for ease of use and no configuration is required to get started making custom maps.
 Just click the marker icon and drop it onto the map.
 In addition to markers, you can also draw lines, polygons and squares.

-You can add maps to your pages and posts using the "Add MapFig Map" button.
+You can then add maps to your pages and posts in one click using the "Add MapFig Map" button see [screenshot 4] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/).

+A WYSISYG editor allows you to add formatted text, images, and links to marker pop-ups easily.
+Marker pop-ups can be standard of fancy modal see [screenshots] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/).

-An integrated Widget is also included.
+An integrated Widget is also included as well as Social Share, export, and all of the features below.

 The MapFig Leaflet Map plugin is 100% free with optional direct ticket support for just $5 per year!
 The support option also provides you with free updates and upgrades.

-There is no difference in features or functionality between the free plugin and the support package.
+** There is no difference in features or functionality between the free plugin and the support package.**

 = Open Source =